 The calculated distance between a user and a sound can be adapted to control audio effects at different amounts depending on user proximity to the sound.
 In addition, proximity among a user and other, inaudible objects throughout a scene allows the ability to build planes of morphing effects for each individual sound.
+This can be controlled via Unity's effects, or by doubling a sound and inverting it's volume over distance, as seen in our guides.

 Regular randomization of sound locations in a predefined spatial range affects what a listener hears at different times and places, and may never be the same twice, making the pieces spatially generative.